mlevesquedion/outgraph-py/README.md

 ## Todo

-* Make the layout more mind-mappy (spread out instead of tree-like)
 * Allow labeled edges
   * Implementation idea : edges can be indicated by a colon, e.g. `is:ordered` would create an edge labeled "is" to a node labeled "ordered"
 * Relax requirement to have one-space indentation everywhere